chrysaliswoon/httpserver-assessment/README.md

    - When a Client finally tries to connect, the method returns a Socket (on a different part) that knows how to communicate with the client. (i.e. knows the Client's IP address and port number).
    - The Socket is on a different port than the ServerSocket, so the ServerSocket can go back to waiting for other clients.

-- ServerSocket makes the server application "listen" for client requests on a specific port on the machine this code is running on
+- Opens a TCP connection using the ServerSocket, and makes the server application "listen" for client requests on a specific port on the machine this code is running on.
 ```java
     ServerSocket server = new ServerSocket(PORT);
 ```